#lookforward

 The time commitment is designed to be flexible and accommodating to your schedules while ensuring a meaningful learning experience.
 Here's an overview of the time expectations:

 Weeks 2 to 7 (~2 hours): Each week, a new Project Kit will be released to you consisting of (1) a recorded 30-minute video tutorial and (2) an assignment with reflection exercises and helpful tips to turn your ideas into action.
 While you can work at your own pace, you can expect to spend approximately 2 hours each week on program-related activities and assignments between weeks 2 to 7.
 The flexibility allows you to fit your learning into your schedule.
-You will also have access to a private Discord channel to collaborate or ask for support from your peers and mentors.
+You will also have access to a private Slack channel to collaborate or ask for support from your peers, advisors, and mentors.

 We are dedicated to making our program accessible to all young leaders, irrespective of their family circumstances.
 So, whether you as a parent choose active participation or simply grant consent, we're excited to have you and your youth in our community!